Soumilgit/Samajik-Media-Dashboard/README.md

 # Samajik-Media-Dashboard
-A social media dashboard , built using Next.js , Node.js, Express.js and CSS .
+A social media dashboard , built using Next.js , Node.js, Express.js, REST APIs calling and CSS .
 Currently, a work in progress.